Visitor Information Centre at The Nurse's Cottage : Ionad-fiosrachaidh

 Admission is by donation.
 Proceeds go to support the work of Berneray Historical Society.

 During the summer months the centre is staffed by knowledgeable local volunteers and is open to the public.
-The building includes extensive historical displays containing information about Berneray.
-These are mainly photographic and genealogical - unfortunately we don't have the space to display a lot of artefacts.
+The building includes extensive historical displays containing information about Berneray, and also visitor information.
+The displays are mainly photographic and genealogical - unfortunately we don't have the space to display a lot of artefacts.
 The Historical Society has run a number of projects in recent years which have aimed to research, digitise and make accessible aspects of the unique Gaelic culture and history of the island.
 Work from these projects is available to see at The Nurse's Cottage.

 The building also houses a visitor information centre, which has a focus on green tourism, to help you make the most of your visit to the island and find out, for instance, where you can see seals and have the best chance of perhaps glimpsing an otter.
 To find out about our summer programme of natural history walks, please call us on the number below and leave a message if nobody is around - we will get back to you.